billvaglienti/ProtoGen/README.md

 Comparison and human readable input and output
 ----------------------------------------------

 It is a common use case for the packets and structures defined by ProtoGen to be used for configuration data in an embedded system.
 Naturally the user interfaces that support these systems will want to provide a means of comparing two sets of configuration data to determine the differences between them.
-Using the `comparefile` attribute (globally or per-packet) will cause ProtoGen to emit code that takes two packet or structure pointers and compares their contents element by element, generating a text report for any differences that are found.
+Using the `compare` or `comparefile` attributes (globally or per-packet) will cause ProtoGen to emit code that takes two packet or structure pointers and compares their contents element by element, generating a text report for any differences that are found.
 This capability saves enormous amounts of time for developers of user interfaces.
 A typical embedded system (say, a fuel injection computer) may have thousands of user settable configuration values that are spread across many packets; and writing comparison code for each field would be unreasonably time consuming and prone to errors.

 Similar to the comparison case there is a need to generate human readable text reports of the binary packet contents.
-ProtoGen faciliates this using the `printfile` attribute (globally or per-packet), which causes functions to be output that generate a text report for every element of a packet or structure.
-Corresponding functions that read the text report and regenerate the in memory data are also ouptut.
+ProtoGen faciliates this using the `print` or `printfile` attributes (globally or per-packet), which causes functions to be output that generate a text report for every element of a packet or structure.
+Corresponding functions that read the text report and re-generate the in memory data are also ouptut.

 It is expected that the comparison and text output and input functions will only be used in the context of a user interface (rather than an embedded system), and computational efficiency can be sacrificed.
-Therefore these functions make use of the QString library from Qt, and accordingly the files output by ProtoGen for these functions are C++ modules.
+Therefore these functions make use of std::string from the C++ STL, and accordingly the files output by ProtoGen for these functions are C++ modules.
+If the language output is set to C ProtoGen will not allow these functions to be output to the same files as the encode and decode routines.

 Generation of documentation
 ===========================